melikecekenofficial/Sales-Market-Analysis./README.md

 # Sales-Market-Analysis.
-Data Analys Project with Python (Machine learning)
+Data Analysis Project with Python (used Machine learning)